Shari Temple published Women in the US Military in State of American Women 2019-11-10 05:45:26 -0500

 A great series of events are planned to help us – Democrats across Germany – connect and discuss our voter outreach efforts in 2020.
 These events are outlined in our tentative

-- On Friday, January 24, we’ll kick off the weekend by volunteering with the Münchner Tafel, a local food bank, to commemorate Martin Luther King Jr. Day (10:00-14:00).
-We’ll also hear from the Women’s Caucus, which has put together a fantastic panel and performance centered around the topic “Don’t Get Mad, Get Even – Electing People Who Will Create Balance” (16:00-20:00).
-The first evening will come to a close with a welcome cocktail reception where we can connect with each other over drinks (starting at 19:30).
+- On Friday, January 24, we’ll hear from the Women’s Caucus, which has put together a fantastic panel and performance centered around the topic “Don’t Get Mad, Get Even – Electing People Who Will Create Balance” (17:00-19:30).
+The first evening will come to a close with a welcome cocktail reception where we can connect with each other over drinks (starting at 19:00).

-- On Saturday, January 25, the main meeting focused on “Getting Out the Vote – At Home and Abroad” will be held (9:00-17:30).
+- On Saturday, January 25, the main meeting focused on “Getting Out the Vote – At Home and Abroad” will be held (9:00-18:00).
 We will begin with an introduction to our organization and briefly highlight our activities across Germany over the past year.
 Our full attention will then be directed at how we can work together nationwide to get out the vote in 2020.
-We will round off the main meeting by reviewing our organization’s bylaws as well as vote on any suggested changes to them.
-Suggested changes may be submitted until December 31, 2019, and should be directed to email@example.com.
-Following the meeting, we’ll gather for a three-course gala dinner at the nearby restaurant Zum Franziskaner and hear from a guest speaker passionate about getting out the vote in 2020 (19:30-22:00).
+In the afternoon, we'll hear from our caucuses as well as several presidential campaigns about why we need to vote in 2020.
+Representatives from the Biden, Buttigieg, Patrick, Sanders, and Steyer campaigns are expected, and we are awaiting confirmation from other presidential campaigns in the coming week.
+As we are committed to neutrality throughout the primaries, all Democratic presidential candidates' campaigns have been invited to join.
+We will round off the main meeting by reviewing our organization’s bylaws as well as vote on any suggested changes to them (for more on submitted suggested amendments, please scroll to the end of the page).
+Following the meeting, we’ll gather for a three-course gala dinner at the nearby restaurant Zum Franziskaner and hear from David Shor, an Obama-campaign-trained data analyst who is heavily involved in the stats behind the 2020 election (19:30-22:00).

 - On Sunday, January 26, we want to make sure that those from out of town have some time to see the city and have scheduled a walking tour of Munich (11:00-12:30).
-Following the tour, everyone is welcome to join us at the tasty vegetarian restaurant Prinz Myshkin for a farewell luncheon that will leave us invigorated for the election season ahead (12:30-14:00).
+Following the tour, everyone is welcome to join us at the tasty restaurant CADU for a farewell luncheon that will leave us invigorated for the election season ahead (13:00-15:00).